Skip to content

 ✅ Implemented 🧪 Tested

-Current state: clipboard MCP tool is fully implemented.
-On API 35, cmd clipboard returns “No shell command implementation”, so the implementation routes through the AutoMobile Accessibility Service.
+Current state: clipboard MCP tool routes Android operations through the AutoMobile Accessibility Service.
+On API 35, cmd clipboard returns “No shell command implementation”, so Android get reports accessibility-service read restrictions directly instead of treating ADB as a recovery path.
 See the Status Glossary for chip definitions.

 Goal